 - If you want to maximize the total number of sales, make your course so affordable the right people won’t be able to resist.
 Research similar courses in your niche to find the sweet spot.

 - If you want to maximize revenue, don’t hedge.
 Pack your course with enough value to warrant premium pricing and prepare to deliver first-class treatment.
 People who spend upwards of $1,000 for an online course expect one-on-one time (and courses that sell include it).

 - If you want to generate leads, give it away for free.
 It doesn’t have to be about how much you can make selling online courses.
 You can market other products to your students once they’ve completed the course.

 Pricing will vary somewhat on your niche, so note the costs of similar courses to confirm what constitutes high and low.
 Just don’t overthink it.

 Take the next step towards selling your online course

-There’s never been a better time to transition from selling your time to selling your knowledge.
+There’s never been a better time to transition from selling your time to selling your knowledge, and starting to make money online from home.
 An online course is a great way to do it.
 And getting started is a matter of asking the right questions.